kozohosok/gcp-cli-helper/README.md

 - Google Cloud SDK

 ## gcputil.py
-tiny Python3 script for idempotent deployment with gcloud.
+tiny Python3 script for idempotent deployment with gcloud cli.

-deploy GCP resources with template file like makefile (make command), playbook (Ansible), or recipe (Chef),

-determining the order of command execution by the dependencies of resource parameters in template (no circular dependencies assumed).
+deploy GCP resources with template file like makefile (make command), playbook (Ansible), or recipe (Chef), determining the order of command execution by the dependencies of resource parameters in template (no circular dependencies assumed).